The Man Who Came Out Only at Night: Tale type

 American folklorist D. L. Ashliman, in his 1987 study on folktales, classified Calvino's tale as type 425, "The Search for the Lost Husband".

 French scholars Paul Delarue and Marie-Louise Thénèze, establishers of the French folktale catalogue, classified Andrews's tale as subtype 425N.
 Similarly, Renato Aprile, editor of the Italian Catalogue of Tales of Magic, classifies Andrews's story Le Diamant (variant) as subtype AT 425N.

 In subtype AaTh 425N, "Bird Husband", after losing her husband, the heroine finds work somewhere else and has to avoid the romantic advances of unwanted suitors.
 According to Christine Goldberg, the heroine enchants the servants to be kept busy with some other task for the whole night.

 In his monograph about Cupid and Psyche, Swedish scholar Jan-Öjvind Swahn proposed that subtype 425N derived from a type he designated as 425A, that is, "Cupid and Psyche", which contains the episode of the witch's tasks.
 (Note: In Stith Thompson's system, Swahn's type 425A is indexed as type AaTh 425B.)

 However, after 2004, German folklorist Hans-Jörg Uther updated the international catalogue and subsumed type AaTh 425N under the more general type ATU 425B, "The Son of the Witch".

 Motifs

+The husband's magic token

 The crow is the supernatural husband's form in Northern European variants, but in all of them the heroine receives a magical token from her husband: either a feather from the bird husband, or a ring.
 According to Swahn, the husband's token (feather or ring) is what allows the heroine to humiliate her unwanted suitors (akin to some variants of tale type ATU 313, "The Magic Flight"), and the feather as the token appears in German, English and Irish variants.

+The enchanted suitors

+Delarue and Thénèze described that subtype N is characterized by the motif of the tricked three youths - also found in type ATU 313.
+Similarly, Renato Aprile, in the Italian index of Tales of Magic, described subtype 425N as containing the episode of the suitors enchanted to perform the same action until morning.